confluentinc/cp-demo/docs/index.rst

 transform called NullFilter.
 The data is materialized into `Elasticsearch <https://www.elastic.co/products/elasticsearch>`__ for analysis by `Kibana <https://www.elastic.co/products/kibana>`__.
+|crep-full| is also copying messages from a topic to another topic in the same cluster.
-Use `Confluent Control Center <https://www.confluent.io/product/control-center/>`__ for management and monitoring.
+`Confluent Control Center <https://www.confluent.io/product/control-center/>`__ is managing and monitoring the deployment.

 .. figure:: images/cp-demo-overview.jpg